How to approach the topic of mental health with children

 Whether mental health is prevalent in your child's life or not, educating the next generation on mental health is key in hopefully destigmatizing mental illness and creating a more accepting, comfortable world for the future.

-Here are 4 tips on how to open a dialogue around mental health with your child:
+Here are 4 tips on how to have an open conversation about mental health with your child:

 1. Educate yourself on mental health.
 Before speaking with your child on the subject, be sure to brush up on your own knowledge and go into the conversation with updated information.
 There is a wealth of resources on the web, such as this Facts for Families page.

 2. Communicate at a level appropriate to your child's age.
 Considering your child's age and maturity level will help lead the conversation in the right direction.